-- 1. Standards Manual: Contains administrative standards and guides, as well as standards for development of the system. - 2.
+- 1. Standards Manual: Contains administrative standards and guides as well as standards for development of the system. - 2.
 EMPIRE System General Information Manual: This manual serves as a public relations document. - 3.
 EMPIRE System Reference Manual: Serves as a reference guide for codes, data elements and various terminology used throughout the system. - 4.
-Subsystem Specifications Manuals: These manuals are developed by the Systems Analyst and contain all the necessary documentation for the programming phase for the initiation of each subsystem.
+Subsystem Specifications Manuals: These manuals developed by a Systems Analyst contain all the necessary documentation for the programming phase for the initiation of each subsystem.